elasekness/RNASeq_workshop/Day2.md

 	mv fastq/*fq.gz salmon_analyses
 	mv reference_db/pa14_cds.fna salmon_analyses

-> Typing `cd` by itself returns you to your home directory.
+> Typing **`cd`** by itself returns you to your home directory (as you might have learned in tutorial 1).

 Index the coding sequence file.

 	salmon index -t pa14_cds.fna -i salmon_index

-> If you `ls` your directory, you'll see that salmon has put the index files to your 'transcriptome' in a sub-directory called 'salmon_index'
+> If you **`ls`** your directory, you'll see that salmon has put the index files to your 'transcriptome' in a sub-directory called `salmon_index`.

 Quantify transcript abundance.

 	for filn in `cat seqlist`; do salmon quant -i salmon_index -l A -1 $filn"_R1_val_1.fq.gz" -2 $filn"_R2_val_2.fq.gz" --validateMappings -o "$filn; done

-> The `quant` command allows direct quantification of reads agains the 'transcriptome' index and will output the results into a directory called 'salmon_quant.' <br>
+> The **`quant`** function of **`salmon`** allows direct quantification of reads agains the 'transcriptome' index and will output the results into a directory called `salmon_quant`. <br>
-> The tab-delimited output files (sf files) for each library will be in a directory as the basename of the file.  <br>
+> The tab-delimited output files (sf files) for each library will be in a directory named for the library basename.  <br>
-> The `-l` option specifies the automatic detection of the library type.
-The `--validateMappings` option is the recommended default.
+> The **`-l`** option specifies the automatic detection of the library type.
+The **`--validateMappings`** option is the recommended default.
 It essentially checks that the mappings are plausible enough to be quantified.

-The Salmon output files required for downstream analyses are the `quant.sf` files.
+The `Salmon` output files required for downstream analyses are the `quant.sf` files.
-The sf file is a tab delimited text file containing the length and effective length of each transcript (effective length relating to the expectation of sampling more or less reads from a transcript) and the normalized TPM (transcripts per million) and read count values.
+The sf file is a tab delimited text file containing the length and effective length of each transcript (effective length relating to the expectation of sampling more or less reads from a transcript), the normalized TPM (transcripts per million) values, and read counts.
 The TPM values are referred to as pseudocounts and need to be non-normalized for DESeq2 analyses.

 All of our sf files are currently named `quant.sf`.
 Let's use a for-loop to rename them according to the basename of the fastq files.